skilesz/stm32f407xx-drivers/GPIO.md

 <br/>

-For example, to enable pin PD12 as an input pin with the internal pull-up resistor enabled, you would write something like the following:
+For example, to configure pin PD12 as an input pin with the internal pull-up resistor enabled, you would write something like the following:

 ```
 GPIO_Handle_t input;